Find a Teacher

 Meredith McIntosh (Asheville) is a licensed massage therapist, musician and Zen practitioner.
 Certified by the Alexander Alliance, she appreciates the collaborative and participatory aspects of teaching AT in rehabilitation, skilled activity, and daily tasks.
 She works with musicians at The Swannanoa Gathering (NC) and during dance tours in France, and with meditators at Southern Dharma (Hot Springs, NC) and at Bukkokuji Monastary in Japan. email@example.com 828-258-8840 or 828-989-0349

-Idelle Packer (Asheville), M.S., P.T., C.T.A.T., an AmSAT-certified teacher of the Alexander Technique and graduate of Columbia University’s Master of Science Program in Physical Therapy, integrates the Alexander Technique within the context of physical therapy assessment and treatment in her practice, Body Sense in downtown Asheville.
-Her focus is helping people of all ages, professions, and avocations overcome injury and pain and move with ease. firstname.lastname@example.org 828-687-0407 www.idellepacker.net
+Idelle Packer (Asheville), M.S., P.T., C.T.A.T., an AmSAT-certified teacher of the Alexander Technique and graduate of Columbia University’s Master of Science Program in Physical Therapy, integrates the Alexander Technique within the context of physical therapy assessment and treatment in her practice, Body Sense, in downtown Asheville.
+Her eclectic clientele of all ages and professions, including but not exclusively performing artists (from musician to dancer to actor) present with an array of postural, orthopedic and neurologic problems that interfere with optimal function.
+What they all have in common is their ability to integrate the Alexander Technique into their lives and livelihoods, moving with greater ease and expression and overcoming limitation, injury and pain with surprising success. firstname.lastname@example.org 828-329-7761

 Regional ATMR Members